 The great resignation is the ongoing economic phenomenon where mass swathes of the global workforce quit their jobs and sometimes the employment system altogether.
-This economic and social trend rose to prominence in 2021 and has still not exhausted its momentum.
-Some observers, such as Professor Robert Reich of the University of California, Berkeley, even compared it to a general strike.
+This economic and social trend rose to prominence in 2021 and has yet to exhaust its momentum.
+Some observers, such as Professor Robert Reich of the University of California, Berkeley, have even compared it to a general strike.

-While most of the conversation around the great resignation tends to focus on how events are unfolding in the US and the unique aspects of its labor landscape and laws, the truth is that people are leaving their jobs in many different regions.
-This seems to be a global phenomenon, and in this post, we will describe how the geography of the great resignation is playing out worldwide.
+While most of the conversation around the great resignation tends to focus on how events unfold in the US and the unique aspects of its labor landscape and laws, the truth is that people are leaving their jobs in many different regions.
+This is a global phenomenon, and in this post, we will describe how the geography of the great resignation is playing out worldwide.

-While it can be referred to by many different names, such as the “Big Quit“ and “Great Reshuffle,“ most people will refer to this phenomenon as Great Resignation.
-The term was first used by Professor Anthony Klotz of the University College London’s School of Management in several interviews (like this one by the Washington Post) and opinion pieces starting in early 2021.
+While it can be referred to by many different names, such as the “Big Quit“ and “Great Reshuffle,“ most people will refer to this phenomenon as the Great Resignation.
+Professor Anthony Klotz of the University College London’s School of Management first used this term in several interviews (like this one by the Washington Post) and opinion pieces starting in early 2021.

 Why are so many people quitting their jobs?

-A definitive list of causes has not yet been identified.
+A definitive list of causes has yet to be identified.
 Still, a confluence of factors has exacerbated the trend of people leaving the workforce.

 Below are a few commonly accepted factors contributing to the ongoing mass resignation.
-This list is not exhaustive, though; many other factors may influence the employment market, both globally and locally.
+This list is not exhaustive; many other factors may influence the employment market, both globally and locally.

 The COVID-19 pandemic

-The pandemic that kicked off in 2020 is one of the biggest causes of the Big Quit.
-It may very well be the catalyst that made events kick off.
+The pandemic that kicked off in 2020 is one of the most significant factors contributing to the Big Quit.
+It may be the catalyst that kick-started the phenomenon.

-While waiting for vaccinations to be developed, lockdowns and social distancing caused many workers to rethink their roles and careers, especially with remote work technologies having proved themselves able to support a mass transition to remote and asynchronous work while often improving productivity.
+As the world waited for the development of vaccinations, lockdowns and social distancing caused many workers to rethink their roles and careers.
+Especially with remote work technologies having proved themselves able to support a mass transition to remote and asynchronous work while often improving productivity.

-Additionally, with high numbers of people suffering from long COVID, having flexible work schedules and working from the comfort of one’s home can be a necessity more than a perk for those suffering from this often debilitating condition.
+Additionally, with high numbers of people suffering from long COVID, having flexible work schedules and working from the comfort of one’s home proved to be more of a necessity than a perk for those suffering from this often debilitating condition.

-One of the biggest reasons people choose to abandon their job or the workforce is that salaries are often not enough to cover basic living expenses.
+One of the biggest reasons people abandon their job or the workforce is that salaries are often insufficient to cover basic living expenses.
 This issue is especially true in high-cost-of-living urban areas, where real estate can be inaccessible to middle-class workers.
 Even a full-time job can leave workers in dire financial conditions without options to save or plan for the future.

 Wage stagnation and dramatic increases in wealth inequality have left many workers poorer than they would have been a few decades ago.
 And this is not just an American phenomenon: European wages have not grown to match the cost of living increases in a long time either.
 The push for better compensation for labor is driving people away from work.

-However, perhaps more interestingly, it might also be at the root of impending changes and developments that seem to be taking form on the workplace horizon.
+However, perhaps more interestingly, it is also at the root of impending changes and developments on the workplace horizon.
 Unionization efforts are growing in the US.
 Many companies in the hospitality industry have raised their wages and increased their benefits to attract and retain a workforce that is not willing to take up underpaid jobs anymore.
-There is widespread talk about raising minimum wages both in the US and Europe, and in some cases, the tide seems to be turning.
+There is widespread talk about raising minimum wages both in the US and Europe; in some cases, the tide is turning.